theochem/horton/doc/user_orbital_entanglement.rst

 -------------------------------------------------------

-This is a basic example on how to perform an orbital entanglement analysis in Horton.
+This is a basic example on how to perform an orbital entanglement analysis in HORTON.
 This script performs an orbital-optimized AP1roG calculation, followed by an orbital entanglement analysis of the AP1roG wavefunction for the water molecule using the cc-pVDZ basis set.